2018–19 Ulster Rugby season: Personnel changes

+Sponsorship

+Ulster renewed their sponsorship deal with construction materials firm Kingspan, who would continue as Ulster's jersey sponsor until 1923.
+Their stadium naming deal would continue until 2024.

+Season

 In the Pro14, Ulster finished second in Conference B, qualifying for the playoffs and next season's Champions Cup.
 They defeated Connacht in the quarter-final, but lost to Glasgow Warriors in the semi-final.
 Ulster led the league in defence.
 Scrum-half John Cooney and centre Stuart McCloskey made the Pro14 Dream Team.
 They finished second in Pool 4 of the Champions Cup, making the quarter-finals, where they lost to Leinster.
-Wing Jacob Stockdale was nominated for European Player of the Year.
+Wing Jacob Stockdale was named on the longlist for EPCR European Player of the Year.

 John Cooney was leading scorer with 142 points.
 Hooker Rob Herring was leading try scorer with eight.
 Flanker Nick Timoney was leading tackler with 303, just ahead of number eight Marcell Coetzee with 301.
 Stuart McCloskey was Ulster's Player of the Year.
 Captain and hooker Rory Best and centre Darren Cave retired at the end of the season.